soynain/soynain/README.md

-Also I have little notions on front end development, writting HTML and css is not so difficult to me, but in front end I wish to be upgrading my skills to become fullstash at certain point of my career.
+Also I have little notions on front end development, writting HTML and css is not so difficult to me, but in front end I wish to be upgrading my skills to become fullstack at certain point of my career.

 🌱 I’m currently learning Java Spring Boot, MongoDB, rabbit MQ and redis.
 My next topics to learn are
 - Microservices